hartbit/swift-evolution/proposals/XXXX-static-custom-attributes.md

 ### Naming

-The proposal suggests that only the Standard Library can name custom attributes starting with a lowercae letter, to help differentiate them and avoid collision with user-defined custom attributes.
+The proposal suggests that custom attributes with names starting with an underscore or a lowercase ASCII letter are reserved for the Standard Library, to help differentiate and avoid collision between language provided attributes like `@inlinable` and user-defined custom attributes like `@Ignore`.

 ### From Compiler to Standard Library